 Pablo Gordy's third solo album

-Pablo Gordy is in the studio recording his third solo album, entitled "Naked Originators Union Local 917", due out at the end of summer, 2013.
+Pablo Gordy is in the studio recording his third solo album, entitled "Naked Originators Union Local 917", due out in 2014.